Neuro-Symbolic Strong-AI Robots with Closed Knowledge Assumption: Learning and Deductions: Belnap's 4-valued Logic for AGI Robots

-where the level of grounding of the natural language of the robot to its neuro system is composed by the following processes provided in \cite{Majk23r} and \cite{Majk24a}: \begin{enumerate} \item PR (Pattern Recognition) processes of all kinds, also with robot's deep learning neural network support.
-For example, for "the person in the room" particular in $D_0$, its meaning is the recognition process (also from neural networks) which responds positively for a presented image with this image content.
-So, the meaning is the equivalence class of images for which the recognition of this content is positive. \item A natural language query $nq \in \N\L_{list}$ that is, logical proposition (sentence) $\phi = pars(nq) \in \L$, for example, "I have seen the person in the room", is labeled by its intensional proposition label $I(\phi) \in D_1$.
-Thus, the grounding of $nq$ is obtained by linking its intensional proposition $I(pars(nq))$ in PRP to the SDC (Spatial Description Clauses \cite{Koll10}) parser process (part of robot's neuro system). \item ML (Machine Learning) processes, like that used for the recognition of different types of classes (like the set of videoclips).
-For example, for the language plural world "videoclips" in $\N\L_{list}$, such that $pars("videoclips") = videoclips(y) \in \L$ with its intensional unary concept $u_2 = I(videoclips(y)) \in D_1$ which is grounded to robot's ML process for the "videoclips". \end{enumerate} To be grounded, the symbol system iof $IFOL_B$ would have to be augmented with nonsymbolic, sensorimotor capacities—the capacity to interact autonomously with that world of objects, events, actions, properties and states that their symbols are systematically interpretable (by us) as referring to.
+To be grounded, the symbol system of $IFOL_B$ would have to be augmented with nonsymbolic, sensorimotor capacities—the capacity to interact autonomously with that world of objects, events, actions, properties and states that their symbols are systematically interpretable (by us) as referring to.
 It would have to be able to pick out the referents of its symbols, and its sensorimotor interactions with the world would have to fit coherently with the symbols' interpretations.

-Note that, while the top line in the diagram (\ref{diag:FregRobKnowledge}) is the ordinary component of the natural language grounding developed by robot's neuro system, the two lines bellow is the new robots knowledge structure of the added \emph{symbolic AI system} based on the Intensional First Order Logic and its grounding to robot's processes (its neuro AI system), by which the robot is able to provide logic deductive operations and autoepistemic self-reasoning about its current knowledge states and communicate it to humans by using natural languages.
+Note that, while the top line in the figure in Appendix (Section 7) is the ordinary component of the natural language grounding developed by robot's neuro system, the two lines bellow is the new robots knowledge structure of the added \emph{symbolic AI system} based on the Intensional First Order Logic and its grounding to robot's processes (its neuro AI system), by which the robot is able to provide logic deductive operations and autoepistemic self-reasoning about its current knowledge states and communicate it to humans by using natural languages.